NordicSemiconductor/zcbor/README.md

                         Default maximum number of repetitions when no maximum is specified.
 It is only relevant when handling data that will be decoded by generated code.
 If omitted, a large number will be used.
-  --yaml-compatibility  Whether to convert CBOR-only values to YAML-compatible
-                        ones (when converting from CBOR), or vice versa (when converting to CBOR).
+Default: 0xffffffff --yaml-compatibility  Whether to convert CBOR-only values to YAML-compatible ones (when converting from CBOR), or vice versa (when converting to CBOR).
 When this is enabled, all CBOR